CurtisBarogla/PHPCache/README.md

 Trying to serialize resources, anonymous functions, anonymous classes will result a SerializerException.
 If you intend to serialize this kind of values, feel free to implement your own serializer.

-### 4.1 IgbinarySerialize
+### 4.1 IgbinarySerializer

-A second implementation a SerializerInterface is provided based on the [igbinary](https://pecl.php.net/package/igbinary) extension.
+A second implementation of SerializerInterface is provided based on the [igbinary](https://pecl.php.net/package/igbinary) extension.

-Therefore, it must be installed and active.
+Therefore, it must be installed and active or a RuntimeException will be thrown.

 ~~~php
 // simply use igbinary_serialize and igbinary_unserialize function provided by the extension